 Our overall assessment is that the Annual Governance Statement is a balanced reflection of the governance environment and that an adequate framework exists within Rutland County Council to ensure effective internal control is maintained.
-We are also satisfied that there are appropriate plans in place to address any significant governance issues and in particular that changes made to planning procedures should minimise the risk of a similar problem reoccurring.
+We are also satisfied that there are appropriate plans in place to address any significant governance issues and will monitor their implementation and operations as part of our next annual review.